 Mechanism for ST Depression.
-Introduction: A mechanism is proposed for ST depression that arises on the epicardial surface above the border between normal and ischemic tissue.
-Depression is caused by current that flows in a transmural loop that begins and ends at the lateral boundary between healthy and ischemic tissue and that passes through the transmural boundary between healthy and ischemic tissue.
-The result is ST depression at the epicardium above the lateral boundary.
-The size and direction of current flow is dictated by differences in the magnitude and orientation of anisotropic conductivity between those boundaries.
-Methods and Results: Computer simulations verified and quantified the relationship of ST depression and these conductivity differences.
-We have used computer simulations based on an anatomically accurate, anisotropic model of canine ventricles and a bidomain representation of the effects of ischemia to verify the biophysical basis of this mechanism.
-Conclusion: ST depression at the epicardium appears above a lateral boundary between healthy and ischemic tissue.
+Introduction: A mechanism for ST depression arising on the epicardial surface over the border between normal and ischemic tissue is proposed.
+Depression is caused by current flowing in a transmural loop that begins and ends at the lateral boundary between healthy and ischemic tissue and passes through the transmural boundary between healthy and ischemic tissue.
+The result is ST depression at the epicardium over the lateral boundary.
+The size and direction of current flow are dictated by differences in the magnitude and orientation of anisotropic conductivity between those boundaries.

+Methods and Results: Computer simulations verified and quantified the relationship between ST depression and conductivity differences.
+We used computer simulations based on an anatomically accurate, anisotropic model of canine ventricles and a bidomain representation of the effects of ischemia to verify the biophysical basis of this mechanism.

+Conclusion: ST depression at the epicardium appears over a lateral boundary between healthy and ischemic tissue.
+(J Cardiovasc Electrophysiol, Vol. 15, pp. 1200-1206, October 2004)